Equity in Schools and Districts

 Our relationship with the district, and its specific equity goals, guide our approach.
 Together, our team and district administrators develop a customized plan tailored to the district’s unique needs, which may include some or all of the following strategies:

 We partner with districts to support their long-term equity planning, no matter where they currently are in their journey toward greater equity.
 Through our collaborative and authentic approach, we help district and school leaders uncover existing inequities in their communities and opportunities to improve outcomes for all students.

 Thanks to generous funding from NewSchools Venture Fund, ISA has launched the Women of Color Education Collaborative (WOCEC), bringing together women of color in superintendent and cabinet-level roles in school districts.
 The goal of WOCEC is to create a network of thriving women of color superintendents and senior leaders by providing a program designed to enhance their leadership skills and capacity while also focusing on healing and building strong bonds between participants.
 The collaborative will focus on building upon existing strengths and capabilities to support women leaders and work towards advancing equity.

 ISA is ready to provide support.

-Listen to ISA President Stephanie Wood-Garnett explain why equity is a priority in our work or contact Abner Oakes, National Director of Outreach and Engagement to learn more about how we can support your district.
+Listen to ISA President Stephanie Wood-Garnett explain why equity is a priority in our work and contact Abner Oakes, National Director of Outreach and Engagement, to learn more about how we can support your district.